 Prince Edward EMS will be briefed on the race ahead of time.
 All manned aid stations will have a first aid kit.
 In the event of severe weather the race director reserves the right to postpone the race.
 It is understood that once runners are on the course they may have to make a decision to shelter or carry on depending on their location.
 50k runners do not need to carry a light source.
 100k runners will need to have a light source with them no later than when they leave Tuggle outbound from Farmville.

 There will be law enforcement at the River Road Crossing and the start line as those are busy road crossings.

 Typical Ultra fare will be provided at every manned aid station.
 Hot broth/soup will also be provided at each aid station.
 Lunch/dinner food will be provided at Farmville and Pamplin City.
 Beginning at 2pm a spaghetti dinner will be served around lunch and dinner at Downtown Farmville.
 All of the afternoon aid stations will have broth

 Prizes will be awarded to the top 3 runners of each gender for each distance.
 Every finisher will receive an award.

 Long Sleeve t-shirts will be provided for every runner signing up prior to December 1st.

 The entry fee for the 50k will be $75 after March 1st.
 The entry fee for the 100k will be $110.
 The half marathon costs $45.

 We have a great discount arranged with the Hotel Weyanoke.
 It is within walking distance of the start/finish.
 It features boutique rooms and a rooftop bar.
-To receive the discount click on the link below and use the code FTRACE.
+There is a Hampton Inn, Holiday Inn Express and Tru by Hilton also in town

 As always, military, fire, law enforcement, EMS, nurses and teachers receive a discount.
 Enter the code “THANKS” when you sign up for a discount.